Web-learning/Profile/README.md

-- 👋 Hi, I’m @Web-learning
+- 👋 Hi.
+You'll find me on github as @Web-learning.
-- 👀 I’m interested in using the web with people who want agancy
+- 👀 I’m an open ed techies & critical learning designer.
-- 🌱 I’m currently learning about false information, CSS grids, scholarly communication
+- 🌱 Small is all for me at the moment.
-- 💞️ I’m looking to collaborate with fellow educational technologists
+- 💞️ I’m always looking to collaborate with fellow learning technologists or instructional designers
-- 📫 How to reach me ...@weblearning
+- 📫 How to reach me ...@weblearning.co.za

 <!---
 Web-learning/Web-learning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.